salma-emara/aps105-book/textbook/chapters/chapter13-linked-lists/insert-find-observe-into-linkedlist.md

 :align: center
 ```

-To implement the function that inserts a node at the end of the linked list, we can take `LinkedList *list` and `int value` as input, and return `bool`, while is `true` if the node with `data` equal `value` was inserted successfully, and `false` otherwise.
+To implement the function that inserts a node with `data = value` at the end of the linked list, we can take `LinkedList *list` and `int value` as input, and return `bool`, which is `true` if the node was inserted successfully, and `false` otherwise.
 In the function, we will traverse the linked list with a `Node*` pointer named `current` and stop when `current->next` is equal to `NULL`.
 This is when `current` reached the end of the list.
 Then, we can insert the new node at the next of `current`.
 The following figure shows how we can implement the function that inserts a node at the end of the linked list.

 **Missing a case: Code snippet**
 ```{figure} ./images/insertAtBack-func-1.png